asder8215/ESP32-SpaceTeam/README.md

   - **Short press (right button)**: Toggle the readiness status of the local player.
   - **Long press (right button)**: Attempt to start the game (only if conditions are met).

     ⚠️ The game will only start when **both teams have at least two players** and **all players are marked as ready**.

+### 6. Start Playing the Game

-6. Each player will see one top command and two button commands displayed on their ESP32 screen.
+Each player will see one **top command** and two **button commands** displayed on their ESP32 screen.
 Players must shout out their top command, prompting their partner to press the corresponding left or right button if the command matches one of their button commands.
 The goal is for each team to collaborate internally while competing against the opposing team to reach a score of 10 (each correct command adds +1 to the respective team's score).

 - **Left Short Press**: Select the player’s **command 1** option and notify the other ESP32 device that this command was chosen.
 - **Right Short Press**: Select the player’s **command 2** option and notify the other ESP32 device that this command was chosen.